F1 2010 (video game): Bugs

 After release, users on all three platforms reported corrupted game saves.
 Codemasters confirmed that a save file could become corrupt if a certain sequence of actions were performed, for example, exiting the game after completing an R&D objective and unlocking a new upgrade in a practice session.
 To avoid this, the user should continue progress to the qualifying session before exiting the game.
 A patch to address the issue was released.
 PlayStation 3 users experienced corrupt data problems at other areas in the game.

 Codemasters stated that some users have made "incorrect assumptions" about the game's AI, and wrongly assumed it to be a bug, by claiming that lap times were fake during a race, but was later announced that the lap times during practice and qualifying were fake because of the function of speeding the session up to x30.
-Codemasters stated that they will fix issues with the game that are not AI specific, but are adding to the confusion around the AI.
+Codemasters said that they will fix issues with the game that are not AI specific, but are adding to the confusion around the AI.

 Patch

-On 18 October 2010 a community manager posted on the official Codemasters F1 2010 Forum that work was ongoing on the patch and that most of the fixes the patch will include.
+On 18 October 2010 a community manager posted on the official Codemasters F1 2010 Forum that work was ongoing on the patch and that the patch will include most of the fixes.
 Almost all the bugs were reported to be fixed and some new features for the game were included in the patch.

-In November 1, the patch was released for the PlayStation 3 in Europe and Japan after two months of work.
+On November 1, the patch was released for the PlayStation 3 in Europe and Japan after two months of work.

 After the patch, tyre wear and fuel simulation bugs still persisted.
 Codemasters never addressed that problem.